 It was also adapted as part of David Suchet’s long-running Poirot TV series in 2004, featuring a young Emily Blunt.

 Murder on the Orient Express is available to buy on DVD on Amazon.

-Death on the Nile will arrive in cinemas in the USA on 20th December 2019 and in the UK on 3rd January 2020.
+Death on the Nile will arrive in cinemas on 2nd October 2020.

 It was originally set to arrive at the end of 2019, but the release date has been pushed back nearly a year to avoid a clash with the next Star Wars movie.